 Lac Guéret East Graphite Property

 The Lac Guéret East Graphite Property is located within the exploration friendly jurisdiction of Quebec, in the Manicouagan Regional County Municipality, three hours driving time from the city of Baie-Comeau.
 The property consists of 81 contiguous claims covering 4376 Ha and is prospective for Graphite.
 Berkwood holds a 100% interest in the property.

 Easy access is provided via a major secondary road and numerous tertiary and forest roads that traverse the property.
 The property is situated in the geological Grenville Province and part of the Plan Nord region, Quebec’s highly regarded sustainable development initiative.

 The Lac Guéret East Graphite Property is adjacent to the eastern edge of Mason Graphite’s significant Lac Guéret Deposit.
-Mason Graphite’s advanced Lac Guéret Property has an NI 43-101 compliant mineral resource estimate with measured & indicated mineral resources of approximately 7.6 million tonnes grading 20.4% Cg (Carbon as Graphite), inlcuding 6.6 million tonnes grading 32.4% Cgr.
+Mason Graphite’s advanced Lac Guéret Project has an NI 43-101 compliant mineral resource estimate with measured & indicated mineral resources of 50 million tonnes grading 15.6% Cgr (Carbon as Graphite), inlcuding 6.6 million tonnes grading 32.4% Cgr.

 The Lac Guéret East Graphite Property shares a similar prospective geological environment as Mason Graphite’s Lac Guéret Property (located adjacent and to the west), including along strike stratigraphic units and structures.
 The Lac Guéret East Property lies within the Parautochtonous Gagnon Terrane (Paleoproterozoic), characterized by minor and old granitic gneiss as well as dominant and younger metasediments of the Gagnon Group, a unit fertile for graphite imbedded in biotite / garnet / sillimanite / graphite paragneisses, dolomitic marbles.
 Graphite in the vicinity ranges from 3% to 40% Cg (averaging 20.4% at Mason Graphite’s Lac Guéret Deposit) and exhibits flakes of up to 5 mm in diameter.
 Large flake graphite is 0.2 mm and above.